k-pop

 Why HBPR for K-pop?

-K-pop PR in Western markets fails most often at the narrative level — artists get reduced to genre signifiers rather than treated as individual voices.
+K-pop PR in Western markets often reduces artists to genre signifiers rather than treated as individual voices.
 HBPR's editorial background means pitches are built around stories editors actually want to commission.